Meeting Time: August 15, 2024 at 9:00am PDT

 • Default_avatar

-Alexis Diaz about 1 month ago
+Alexis Diaz 3 months ago

 I oppose this item because it does nothing to solve the true issues that cause homelessness.
 Prohibiting camping in public places without offering an alternative is setting the most vulnerable of Fresno's people for failure.